monfera/crosslink/README.md

 # crosslink.js

-A compact and fast data propagation library for use with higher level libraries or reactive programming.
-Under active development, [the API](https://github.com/monfera/crosslink#api) is still evolving.
+A compact and fast data propagation core for use with higher level libraries or reactive programming directly.
+Under development, [the API](https://github.com/monfera/crosslink#api) is still evolving.

 Install:
 ```